 The power of brand storytelling on the national stage

-Whether you like him or not, Donald Trump is the supreme storyteller running for office.
+Whether you like him or not, Donald Trump is the supreme storyteller; the Brander in Chief.
 He keeps it simple:

 That’s it.
-The one, two, three punch the Donald uses to incite voters, crowds and the occasional riot.
-By the way, we call it the And, But & Therefore (ABT), which is the DNA of story.
-A foolproof way to structure a story, as the Donald has proven.
+The one, two, three punch the Donald used to incite voters, crowds and the occasional riot.
+By the way, we call it the And, But & Therefore (ABT), which is the DNA of story: A foolproof way to structure a story, as the Donald has proven.

 Unfortunately, it apparently doesn’t matter if he tells the truth or not.
 His story is winning.

-Hillary, on the other hand, has no narrative.
-She is like a cagy boxer rope-a-doping her way to what she believes is a shoe-in presidency.
+Hillary, on the other hand, had no narrative.
+She was like a cagy boxer rope-a-doping her way to what she believed was a shoe-in presidency.
 Zero story.
-And that is why so many voters wonder who she really is and what she really stands for?
+And that is why so many voters wondered who she really was and what she really stood for?

-Finally, in all of the Republican and Democratic debates, have any of us seen civil, civic debate?
+Finally, in all of the Republican and Democratic roustabouts, do any of us witness civil, civic debate?
 Constructive thought leadership and conversation?
 Of course not.
 Which is indicative of Washington: disconnected legislators and ineffective legislation.

 Creating a Brand for Civil, Civic Debate

-Arthur N. Rupe wants to change all of that.
-Rupe was Little Richard’s first agent, made a fortune in both the music and oil and gas industries, and is now funding high school and college debate programs across the country.
-In his late 90’s, Rupe is a Libertarian who feels the collapse of our democracy will come from the lack of civil, civic debate for the good of all.
+Arthur N. Rupe wanted to change all of that.
+Rupe was rock star Little Richard’s first agent, made a fortune in both the music and oil and gas industries, and funded high school and college debate programs across the country.
+In his late 90’s, Rupe is a Libertarian who felt the collapse of our democracy will come from the lack of civil, civic debate for the good of all.

 The Arthur N. Rupe foundation used the Story Cycle to define a new debate movement to help get students enrolled in and benefiting from their local debate clubs.
-The new movement is called Podius.
+They called it Podius.

-Now that you have the backstory – Step 1 of the proven Story Cycle we call “Where in the World Have You Been?” – let’s complete it by claiming the movement’s #1 position in the hearts and minds of its audiences:
+Now that you have the backstory – Step 1 of the proven Story Cycle we call “Where in the World Have You Been?” – let’s complete use their history to claim the new debate movement’s #1 position in the marketplace:

 Podius is the #1 resource for growing and fostering national debate through high school, college and civic events.